UPDATED on January 27, 2021

 ESPN’s new streaming service called ESPN+ shows daily MLB and NHL games and other programs for $5.99 per month.
 But there’s no ESPN live stream.
 You can’t watch ESPN2, ESPN3 or ESPNews on the service.

-There will be a huge number of exclusive college basketball games and UFC events.
+But you can watch a hundreds of exclusive college basketball games and UFC events.

 This year, ESPN+ will live stream 1500 college basketball games from 17 conferences.